KurshithBanu/Cognifyz_task2/README.md

-This project includes the Form but with css styling, client and server side validation and temporary data storage
+This project includes the Form with css styling, client and server side validation and temporary data storage

 Things i done in this project:
 Extend HTML with more complex forms and user interactions.